materials-data-facility/scythe/docs/source/contributor-guide.rst

 Minimally, you need only implement the ``parse``, ``version``, and ``implementors`` operations for a new parser.
 Each of these methods (and any other methods you override) must be stateless, so that running the operation does not change the behavior of the parser.

+We also have subclasses of ``BaseParser`` that are useful for common types of parsers:

+- ``BaseSingleFileParser``: Parsers that only ever evaluate a single file at a time

 Class Attributes and Initializer
 --------------------------------